9.3 Engine Fire Protection, Detection, and Extinguishing

 Test Your Knowledge

-Why must fire bottle pressure be interpreted with approved temperature correction data?
+Why must engine fire-bottle pressure be interpreted using an approved temperature-correction chart?

 A